facebookresearch/ParlAI/parlai/crowdsourcing/tasks/fast_acute/README.md

 # Fast ACUTE

 The scripts in this directory will allow you to run all the steps of [ACUTE-Eval](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing/tasks/acute_eval) with one simple command.
-Two variants of the Fast ACUTE task can be run:
+Two types of Fast ACUTE can be run:
-1. The base task (`run.py`), which includes having models chat with each other (known as "self-chats")
+1. The base version (`run.py`), which includes having models chat with each other (known as "self-chats")
 1. A variant that skips self-chats (`run_q_function.py`), useful for the Q-function project where crowdsourcing raters annotate turns of a conversation

-Both variants are discussed in their own section below.
+Both types are discussed below.

 ## How to run Fast ACUTE if you need to produce model self-chats

 ### 1. Choose the self-chat task

-First, determine which task you will use to run model self-chat on.
+First, determine which ParlAI task you will use to run model self-chat on.
 This task must have been set up for self-chat, i.e. it must have the appropriate worlds (typically called with the `parlai self_chat` command) used for conducting self-chat.

 ### 2. Create a file that specifies model configurations